Posts Tagged ‘three little pigs’

 • I don’t have a “Follow through” mentality (I get something over 80% done and then stall, sometimes)

-My boss does all 7 tasks listed above.
-He has also been buying real estate as rental property.
-He’s a consistent investor in diversified investments, while living a more frugal lifestyle than I live.
+My boss does all the 7 tasks listed above.
+He has also been buying real estate as rental properties.
+He’s a consistent investor in diversified investments while living a more frugal lifestyle than I live.

 So how can I become more of a Pig #3 type?

-My weakness is organization, this is my most important area to work on.
+My weakness is organization skills, this is my most important area to work on.
 If you don’t have organization, it’s difficult to work on your other weaknesses effectively.
-Organization is the key to maximizing all of the other 6 items identified above.
+Organization skills are the key to maximizing all of the other 6 items identified above.
 “Can do attitude” and “Follow through” are related to confidence in your work.
 This is something that with time you can build too, I no longer have problems with confidence in my work, or at least not as much (thanks google).

 So the question is how do you define yourself?
 When I started writing this series, I thought I epitomized Pig #3, but now I realize that I’m not quite there yet.